 Focuses on Magnet Sources of Evidence and Empirical Outcomes at Northwestern Memorial Hospital.

 Reviews and implements Lippincott Nursing procedures in all nursing areas.
 Sends all updated, completed, reviewed policies and procedures to the Nursing Professional Practice Committee for approval.
 Reviews and revises nursing policies and procedures incorporating evidence-based practices as appropriate.

 Nursing Peer Review Subcommittee

-Identifies opportunities for advancing the quality of nursing care at Northwestern Medicine.
-Provides professional development for all parties involved in review process.
+Identifies opportunities for advancing the quality of nursing care at Northwestern Memorial Hospital.
+Provides professional development for all parties involved in the review process.
 Empowers clinical nurses who exhibit best practices to identify and address gaps in quality care.

 Nursing Quality and Patient Safety Subcommittee

 Improves nursing performance related to quality and financial targets by focusing on specific outcomes in high opportunity areas.
 Informs the Nursing Professional Practice Committee of best practices regarding how to communicate metrics with the professional nursing staff.

 Nurses from all settings and roles have the opportunity to apply for a two-year term on a shared leadership committee, subcommittee or taskforce.
 Terms are staggered so that 50 percent of members rotate off the committees each year.

 Identifies current and desired state inclusivity opportunities at NMH, formulates recommendations to build upon our strengths and close any identified gap in our care provision as it relates to inclusivity in order to continue to foster a robust culture of inclusivity within our NM Interdisciplinary Relationship-Based Care practice model.